 - Remove from the oven and transfer to a plate or wire rack.
 Let cool completely for about 30 minutes.

 - Place in an airtight container and refrigerate overnight.
-Season with salt before serving.

-- Serve cold with bagels, flagels, bialys, or crackers.
+- Before serving, taste and add salt to taste.
+Serve cold with bagels, flagels, bialys, or crackers.

 Top Tips